ChanReece/SoloProjectFalconAPI/README.md

 ## Usage

+### Using a Terminal
-Do these things from your project root.
+Do these things in a terminal from your project root.
 The same location as this file.
+Make sure your virtual environment is active.

 Install Requirements
 ```bash